 The staff rooms were mainly associated with materialities that narrow the understandings of tenants as dangerous persons in need of care and control.
 Control was already signalled by two different entrances to the supported housing, one of which was accessible only to staff.
 For example, at Riverside housing, an employee explained that the staff-only entrance was built as an emergency exit after a violent incident occurred with a tenant, and that a thick window made of tempered glass had been installed.
-Another aspect concerned the material qualities of the staff room, which resembled a cross between a business office and a nursery room that could serve for administrational work and for medicine preparations (Figure 3).
+Another aspect concerned the material qualities of the staff room, which resembled a cross between a business office and a nursery room (Figure 3).

-Figure 3 A staff room viewed from inside a supported housing
+Figure 3.
+A staff room viewed from inside a supported housing.